wildfly-extras/wildfly-camel/examples/projects/camel-jaxws/README.md

 To run the example.

-1. Change into the `examples/camel-jaxws` directory
+1. Change into the `camel-jaxws` directory
 2. Run `mvn clean wildfly:run`
 3. When the WildFly server has started, browse to `http://localhost:8080/example-camel-jaxws/`